ournetworks/ournetworks.ca/index.md

 We are looking for volunteers (in return for complimentary admission) and are able to offer a limited number of scholarships, please contact us at [{{ site.email }}](mailto:{{ site.email }})

+Our Networks 2024 is part [LOCALHOST](https://writing.dwebyvr.org/announcing-localhost/){:target="\_blank"}, a week of events organized by The DWebYVR community between July 21st to 28th.
+[View community events](https://lu.ma/LOCALHOST_vancouver){:target="\_blank"}.
+Tickets to Our Networks includes the LOCALHOST Hack Day on July 28.

 <a href="https://lu.ma/r3afi0b0" class="inline-flex bg-black active:bg-accent text-white font-mono antialiased rounded p-2 px-2 no-underline outlined active:text-white active:outline-accent" target="_blank" rel="noopener">Register on Luma</a>

 <pre role="img" aria-label="ASCII divider" class="font-display-mono aliased text-10 inline-flex max-w-prose overflow-hidden w-100">